Ferdinand Metz, CMC

 He was President of the renowned Culinary Institute of America for 21 years.
 He also served a term as President of the World Association of Chefs Societies (WACS), a global network of over 10 million professional chefs worldwide.

-Today, Chef Metz leads two consulting companies, Ferdinand Metz Culinary Innovations and Master Chefs' Institute.
+Today, Chef Metz leads Ferdinand Metz Culinary Innovations and is the Founder and Managing Partner of Master Chefs' Institute.

 Distinguished Achievements & Awards

 - James Beard lifetime Achievement Award

 - The Hotel Olympia Gold Medal of the British Chefs’ Society

 - The Grand Prize for Culinary Arts by the German Government

 - Order of the WHITE ROSE of Finland

 - President Emeritus, The Culinary Institute of America